 Alcoholism is any drinking of alcohol that results in problems.

 Drug Abuse is the recurrent use of illegal drugs or the misuse of prescription or over-the-counter medications with negative consequences.

 Smoking is breathing in the smoke from a substance that is burned to be tasted and absorbed into the bloodstream.

 Abuse and addiction go hand in hand, and because of this, families and homes are being destroyed.
 Over and over there have been reports about a drunken father coming home to beat his wife and children, most times this result in divorce.
 Families are not the only ones that suffer, workplace, friends, all other external and internal parties involved are affected.

 One of the most important yet most overlooked parties in the abusive situation is the abuser.
 Most times, the abuser was abused and hid their abuse; the only way to conceal their fragility is by behaving as if they are fearless.

 Help is always available.
-If you or anyone you know has an addiction, please seek advice.
+If you or anyone you know needs support, please seek advice.
 It will benefit you and feel fulfilled and rewarding.